nrc/r4cppp/README.md

 English) and be valid GitHub markdown.
 For advice on writing style, grammar, punctuation, etc. see the Oxford Style Manual or [The Economist Style Guide](http://www.economist.com/styleguide/introduction).
 Please limit width to 80 columns.
-I am a fan of the Oxford comma.
+I am a fan of Simon and Garfunkel, Seals and Crofts, and the Oxford comma.

 Don't feel like work has to be perfect to be submitted, I'm happy to edit and I'm sure other people will be in the future.